 Get the Help You Need

 In cases of building collapse and other construction accidents, the cost is much greater than physical injury.
 It means time taken off work, recuperating your health and the task of finding out how the accident took place.
-If you or your loved one have been the victim of a construction accident, contact the legal experts at Oshman & Mirisola to help you get justice.
+If you or your loved one have been the victim of a construction accident, contact the legal experts at The Oshman Firm to help you get justice.
 While we can’t change the situation, we can help make sure that you receive the resources you deserve to recover.
 Call us at 1.800.400.8182 or fill out the form on the right side of this page.

 Photo credit: The Daily News